System Security Plan

 - Changes to applicable laws and regulations

-Whenever an organization adds a new process or tool, creates a new user role, or materially changes your IT environment, it is important to check whether it impacts the system security plan.
+Whenever an organization adds a new process or tool, creates a new user role, or materially changes its IT environment, it is important to check whether it impacts your system security plan.
 Anytime a new cyberthreat or risk is identified, appropriate updates should be made, and the system security plan should be revised.
-New laws and regulations should be monitored to identify any new requirements that should be addressed in the system security plan.
+New laws and regulations should be monitored to identify new requirements that should be addressed in the system security plan.

 For companies needing to follow NIST SP 800-171 requirements and attain CMMC certification, the system security plan should also be updated and completed prior to third-party assessment.